AkinCodes/VisionaryGPT/README.md

    ```

 6. **Testing the endpoints**:

-   Navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to interact with the Swagger UI and test the available endpoints.

-   - **POST /classify/**: Classifies a given movie poster image into genres.
-   - **POST /metadata/**: Generates metadata for a given movie poster image.
-   - **POST /embed/**: Embeds movie poster images into a semantic space for further processing or searching.
-   - **POST /faces/**: Detects and recognizes faces from the movie poster image.

 ## Testing the Endpoints
 To test the endpoints, you can use the Swagger UI dashboard at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).
 Here’s how to test them: